Confessions of a Borderline Slob – Day 2 – Cleaning Schedule

 You will be probably be shocked like I was -> 1:34:36.
 That’s one hour and thirty-four minutes, people!
 What the heck was going on over here?
 Was I dusting fine art at a museum or something?
 Hah, let me explain.

 Yesterday I posted a funny meme about cleaning and it was no joke – I think I spent about 15-20 minutes actually dusting and the rest of the time was spent messing around with cool stuff I found, replying to texts and emails, looking at facebook and doing some organization.
 Remember all those stacks of “stuff” on my tables?
 Well, as much as I’d like to, I can’t just dust around them so I had to go through the papers and/or move the stuff around.

 Pro-tip#3: Use microfiber cloths because they are electrostatically charged and will attract dust instead of just moving it around.
 These suckers do not leave dust and lint behind so it’s a no-brainer to use them for dusting!

 It can only get better from here, right?

 The first few days are going to be the hardest and will take the most time.
 But once I get this stuff under control it should be much quicker to breeze through the daily tasks.
 Wish me luck on not getting too distracted while vacuuming, but I was planning to crawl under the couch to see what’s waiting for me under there!

-If you missed Day 1 and how all this started or you want to read the rest of this series, you can catch up below:
+If you missed Day 1 and how all this started or you want to continue reading the rest of this series, you can catch up below:

-And if you didn’t grab it yesterday, feel free to download the cleaning schedule I’m working with this week and follow along if you like!
+And if you didn’t grab it yesterday, click below to download the cleaning schedule I’m working with this week and follow along if you like!